alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 Your app can find out what backing services are available, and obtain credentials for the services, by parsing the VCAP_SERVICES [environment variable](/#environment-variables).

-### User-Provided Service Instance
+### User-provided service instance

-Cloud Foundry enables tenants to define [User-Provided Service Instance](https://docs.cloudfoundry.org/devguide/services/user-provided.html) [external link].
+Cloud Foundry enables tenants to define a [user-provided service instance](https://docs.cloudfoundry.org/devguide/services/user-provided.html) [external link].
 They can be used to deliver service credentials to an application, and/or to trigger streaming of application logs to a syslog compatible consumer.
 Once created, user-provided service instances behave like service instances created through the marketplace.

 ### Future services